hasnatulalam/Car-Bd-Server/README.md

-# Doggo Backend : Best Foods For Your Beloved Dog
+# Car Bd Backend : Best Car Sell website

-## Live Link: Visit our site  [Doggo](https://doggo-a0392.web.app/)
+## Live Link: Visit our site  [Car Bd]()

 ### About Project
-   - This is a niche site for influencing people to buy various kinda foods for their dogs.
-User's can signup/login here and buy neccessary goods from the site.
+   - This is a niche site for influencing people to buy car for their familly User's can signup/login here and buy neccessary goods from the site.
 I've implemented admin panel too.
 Not but the list, this task was given by Programming hero as the final assignment.

 #### Technolgy I've Used: